AndreaRubbi/pdb_parser/README.md

 # pdb_parser by: Andrea Rubbi
 Python program that can identify the residues interacting between chains of a complex protein.

-This is a very basic program that needs as input a pdb file of inerest.
+This is a very basic program that needs as input a pdb file of interest.
-The goal of this program is to analyse the coordinates of residues in differnt chains to find out which of the actually interact.
+The goal of this program is to analyse the coordinates of residues in differnt chains to find out which of them actually interact.
 Beeing part of a bigger project born to analyse the Hemoglobin complex, it has an additional feature that allows to analyse also the interactions with the Heme and Oxy groups.